-reported that its CEP sales were made through one channel of distribution and, thus, we preliminarily find that it constitutes a single LOT.
+In the U.S. market, Villares had both CEP sales made to end-users through an unaffiliated warehouse in the United States, and mill-order direct EP sales made to end-users.
+Villares reported that its CEP sales were made through one channel of distribution and, thus, we preliminarily find that it constitutes a single LOT.
+30

 We found that there were significant differences between the selling activities associated with the CEP LOT and those associated with the home market level of trade.
-Specifically, Villares provides general promotion and marketing, product defect claim-related services, technical support, and after sales support, in the home market, but it does not provide these services in the U.S. market.
-Further, for certain other selling functions, such as direct sale personnel, sales and marketing support, and order processing and invoicing, the level of intensity was lower for the CEP LOT compared to the home market LOT.
-Accordingly, the record indicates that Villares performed fewer selling activities for the CEP LOT and that the intensity levels of other selling activities were small in comparison to the intensity levels of activities performed for the home market LOT.
+Specifically, Villares provides general promotion and marketing, product defect claim-related services, technical support and after sales support in the home market, but it does not provide these services in the U.S. market.31 Further, for certain other selling functions, such as direct sale personnel, sales and marketing support, and order processing and invoicing, the level of intensity was lower for the CEP LOT compared to the home market LOT.32 Accordingly, the record indicates that Villares performed fewer selling activities for the CEP LOT and that the intensity levels of other selling activities were small in comparison to the intensity levels of activities performed for the home market LOT.
 However, because Villares did not make any home market sales of subject or non-subject merchandise during the POR at an LOT similar to the CEP LOT, pursuant to section 773(a)(1)(B)(i) of the Act, we could not make an LOT adjustment.
-Further, because we determined that the home market level of trade was at a more advanced stage of distribution than the CEP, consistent with previous segments of this proceeding, we made a CEP offset adjustment to NV, in accordance with section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).
+Further, because we determined that the home market level of trade was at a more advanced stage of distribution than the CEP LOT, consistent with previous segments of this proceeding,33 we made a CEP offset adjustment to NV, in accordance with section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).

-Villares reported that its EP sales were made through a single channel of distribution and, thus, we find that it constitutes a single LOT.
-We compared the selling activities at the EP LOT with the selling activities at the home market LOT and found that these levels were substantially dissimilar.
-Villares' EP sales involve no or lower levels of, e.g., general promotion and marketing, direct sales personnel, sales/marketing support, product defect claim-related services, technical service support, and after-sale services, relative to sales at the home market LOT.
+Villares reported that its EP sales were made through a single channel of distribution and, thus, we find that it constitutes a single LOT.34 We compared the selling activities at the EP LOT with the selling activities at the home market LOT and found that these levels were substantially dissimilar.
+Villares' EP sales do not involve or involve lower levels of, e.g., general promotion and marketing, direct sales personnel, sales/marketing support, product defect claim-related services, technical service support, and after-sale services, relative to sales at the home market LOT.
 Therefore, we preliminarily determine the home-market sales to be at a different LOT and at a more advanced stage of distribution than the EP LOT.
 Because there is only one LOT in the home market, we were unable to calculate an LOT adjustment based on Villares' home market sales of the foreign like product and we have no other information that provides an appropriate basis for determining an LOT adjustment.